-This Great Northern Bean Soup recipe is the perfect hearty and filling meal for a chilly winter night, and the best part is that it can be effortlessly made in a Crock Pot or slow cooker!
+This Great Northern Bean Soup is the perfect hearty and filling meal for a chilly winter night.
+The best part is, this bean soup recipe can be effortlessly made in a Crock Pot or slow cooker!

 There’s nothing quite like a warm and hearty bowl of soup on a cold winter day.
 This Great Northern Bean Soup is one of our favorite comfort food.
 It’s simple to make, and the rich and flavorful broth is sure to satisfy!

 Plus, this soup is perfect for busy weeknights and you can prepare it in the slow cooker so it practically cooks itself.

 Great Northern Bean Soup

 This Northern beans crock pot soup is a classic recipe, and a frugal, economical way to put a delicious meal on the table.

 Our family has been making this bean soup for decades.
 The key to the incredible flavor is using a rich, flavorful stock or broth.